 Acts 27 speaks of a great storm that occurred at sea, causing Paul’s fourth shipwreck, while he was on his way to Rome.
 Although the ship was damaged beyond repair, thankfully, no one on board lost his life.
 The Lord knows where we are and what we go through!
 Amid a great and long storm there was on the ship the man of God who had a word from God.
 Christian’s should give words of hope and encouragement in times of darkness and trials!
 We know the Lord Jesus and the forgiveness of sins and we have been given the Word of God and we are the light of the world!
 Paul was letting his light shine on the ship in the dark and difficult days.

-Paul gives an address to the crew—he begins to preach and exhort the people.
-Obviously, they should have listened to Paul warning.
+Paul gave an address to the crew—he began to preach and exhort the people.
+Obviously, they should have listened to Paul's warning.
 In such a critical hour of need Paul had a word from the Lord, but the people resisted his warning.
 Much of the world’s problems today are because people will not listen.
-Many will listen and receive the advice from the philosopher, the psychologist, and the professor, but reject men like Paul.
-Because the crew was stubborn and prideful, they would not listen to Paul and the result was that they experienced disaster and loss.
+Many will listen and receive the advice from the philosopher, the psychologist and the professor, but reject men like Paul.
+Because the crew was stubborn and prideful they would not listen to Paul and the result was that they experienced disaster and loss.
 It pays to pay attention to men of God with a Word from God!

 You may be in the midst of a difficult storm right now.
 Your life may be headed in a direction contrary to God's will, but if you belong to Him hope remains.
 The children of God are going to make it home.
 Storms will come our way, but we are secure in Jesus; therefore, believe God and trust in Him.
 He is greater than any storm we may face.
 He can either calm the storm or calm us in the midst of the storm.
 If we could see Him as He is, we would find peace and refuge.